top of page

 BIOGRAPHY

 Director.
+Artistic Director.
 Dramaturge.
 Creator.

-Originally hailing from Saskatchewan, Rachel is a freelance director and dramaturge of theatre and opera.
-She is currently the Associate Artistic Director of the Arts Club Theatre Company (Vancouver), Canada's largest urban theatre company.
-From 2017 to 2020 she was the Associate Artistic Director of the Citadel Theatre, where she lead the Citadel's New Play Development initiatives.
-In January 2023 she won the Ovation Award for Outstanding Direction for her work on Something Rotten!, produced by Theatre Under the Stars.
+From 2021 to 2023 Rachel was the Associate Artistic Director of the Arts Club Theatre Company in Vancouver, and from 2017 to 2020 she was the Associate Artistic Director of the Citadel Theatre in Edmonton, where she led the Citadel's New Play Development initiatives.

 bottom of page